olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 git push origin gh-pages
 ```

-{: .tip }
+### Cleaning the HTML files

-You can use the command `make clean` inside your `docs` directory to remove everything under `_build`.
+You saw how above we cleaned everything under the `_build/html` directory.
+Alternatively, you can use the command `make clean` inside your `docs` directory to remove everything under `_build`.

-This also means that every time you `make clean`, you need to recreate the git worktree: `git worktree add -f html gh-pages`.
+This also means that every time you `make clean`, you need to recreate the `git worktree`: `git worktree add -f html gh-pages`.
 To make this easier, add the following to `docs/Makefile`:

 ```make
 clean:
 	@$(SPHINXBUILD) -M clean "$(SOURCEDIR)" "$(BUILDDIR)" $(SPHINXOPTS) $(O);
 	cd _build; git worktree add -f html gh-pages
 ```

+## Viewing your hosted page

 Before we can preview this on `Github pages`, we need to tell Github not to use `Jekyll`: a static
 site generator tool that GitHub Pages uses by default.
 We can turn off its usage by committing a